ickb/proposal/README.md

 ### Taking Care of User Needs

-The Core Layer of the Protocol defines a solid way to exchange between CKB and CKB++ in fixed blocks, while the Incentivization Layer takes care of making this exchange liquid.
+The Core Layer of the protocol defines a solid way to exchange between CKB and CKB++ in fixed blocks, while the Incentivization Layer takes care of making this exchange liquid.

 The standard deposit size makes already very easy for most users to exchange back and forth between CKB and CKB++, but naturally there are two under-served categories of users:

 - big depositors, those with a capital more than hundred times the standard deposit size.
 These users would otherwise need to spend a lot of time manually choosing the timing for each standard deposit;
 - small depositors, those with a capital smaller than the standard deposit size.
 These users would otherwise need to rely on secondary markets.

-On one side we have defined a Protocol essentially by excluding ideas not compatible with NervosDAO substrate, on the other we have these very legit user needs.
+On one side we have defined a protocol essentially by excluding ideas not compatible with NervosDAO substrate, on the other we have these very legit user needs.

-The Periphery Layer addresses these user needs, making the the Protocol handy to use irrespective of user capital size.
+The Periphery Layer addresses these user needs, making the the protocol handy to use irrespective of user capital size.

 ### Periphery Layer's Requirements

-We need a technology that can adequately prioritize variable user needs and interface them to the fixed blocks used by Protocol Internal layers, but actually in the wild already exists a more general solution to this problem: we are essentially approaching a CKB / CKB++ market!
+We need a technology that can adequately prioritize variable user needs and interface them to the fixed blocks used by protocol Internal layers, but actually in the wild already exists a more general solution to this problem: we are essentially approaching a CKB / CKB++ market!

 Theoretically any kind of technology that enables market price discovery could work.
-This is because we can develop an off-chain bot that every time the CKB / CKB++ price is unbalanced, it arbitrages the price difference between the CKB / CKB++ market and the Protocol, balancing it back again.
+This is because we can develop an off-chain bot that every time the CKB / CKB++ price is unbalanced, it arbitrages the price difference between the CKB / CKB++ market and the protocol, balancing it back again.

 Currently in the DeFi space there are two main techniques of price discovery: